gilhaz/BLE-remote/README.md

 ### Prerequisites
 - RaspberryPi (tested on pi-3 with 'Raspbian Stretch Lite' install)
-- BLE remote
+- BLE remote\
-:exclamation: ```diff - This script was design to work with a specific BLE device and will probably need modifications to work with other devices.```
+:exclamation: !This script was design to work with a specific BLE device and will probably need modifications to work with other devices.`#f03c15`

 Here is the result of ```hcitool leinfo``` for the BLE remote I've used:
 ```shell